fab34/rwd-mail-haml/README.md

-# Simple responsive email template in HAML.
+# Responsive email template in HAML.